OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Effectiveness Assessment

 Run the app on the device in an unmodified state and make sure that everything works.
 Then, apply simple patches to the classes.dex and any .so libraries contained in the app package.
 Re-package and re-sign the app as described in the chapter "Basic Security Testing" and run it.
-The app should detect the modification an cease to function.
-Note that some anti-tampering implementations respond in a stealthy way so that changes in behaviour are not immediately apparent.
+The app should detect the modification and respond in some way.
+At the very least, the app should alert the user and/or terminate the app.
+Work on bypassing the defenses and answer the following questions:

+- Can the mechanisms be bypassed using trivial methods (e.g. hooking a single API function)?
+- How difficult is it to identify the anti-debugging code using static and dynamic analysis?
+- Did you need to write custom code to disable the defenses?
+How much time did you need to invest?
+- What is your subjective assessment of difficulty?

+For a more detailed assessment, apply the criteria listed under "Assessing Programmatic Defenses" in the "Assessing Software Protection Schemes" chapter.

 #### References